 - If they are grown and out of the house, how often do they see their family members?

-You can also give a description of their extended family.
-Again, this branch of their family may or may not be relevant to the main plot of the story.
-But as I mentioned earlier, their family will have played a big part in their development, upbringing, and how they feel about certain things.
+You can also describe their extended family.
+Again, this branch of their family may or may not be relevant to the story’s main plot points.
+But, their family will have played a big part in their development, upbringing, and feelings about certain things.